p7r0x7/whixy/README.md

 ###### Implementation Consistency Guarantees

-* Tail call optimization (such that valid code in one implementation doesn't produce a stack overflow in another)
+* Compilers must halt; interpreters are... permitted.
-* Constant-time basic integer operations (otherwise writing secure code could become impossible)
+* Primitive integer operations must be constant-time.
-* All forms of polymorphism must be statically-dispatched (as to incur no runtime overhead)
+* Type inference must follow the specified, halting algorithm.
-* Comptime code execution cannot be delayed until runtime
+* Comptime code execution including constant folding cannot be delayed until runtime.
-* Automatic laziness follows a specified algorithm and cannot be skipped
+* The syntax specifies which expressions the compiler is to treat as unsequenced and handle lazily.

 # Governing Implementation Design Goals

+##### Target Support (unless I'm paid to work on this)

-#### Compiler
+### Compiler

 <table><thead>
 	<tr>